 Early November 2016: The City of Quartz available internationally as a print book.
 Posters (see right) featuring QR encoded links have started to appear across central and northern Victoria.
 The book has also been submitted to a number of Australian speculative fiction competitions and the project website has been listed/archived by TROVE/National Library of Australia (the book can be borrowed from 3 Australian libraries at present) and Austlit.

-SPECIAL THANKS to PEOPLE WHO HAVE HELPED FURTHER THE PROJECT SO FAR (in this ‘reality’/’timeline’): Thanks to Sue Kingsmith., John Charalambous, Ev Charalambous, Peter Wiseman (and Media Australia), Win Kingsmith and John McNab in ‘this reality’ for structural and copyediting editing suggestions for the first book of the series.
+SPECIAL THANKS TO THOSE WHO HAVE HELPED FURTHER THE PROJECT SO FAR (in this ‘reality’/’timeline’): Thanks to Sue Kingsmith., John Charalambous, Ev Charalambous, Peter Wiseman (and Media Australia), Win Kingsmith and John McNab in ‘this reality’ for structural editing and copy editing suggestions for the first book of the series.
 Many thanks also to Ev Charalambous and Kara Irvine-Kingsmith, for their work on the 12 songs ‘translated’/ ‘recreated’ from quantum traces emanating from two parallel universes linked to the alt. rock/alt universe band Interstitium.
-Thanks also to various ‘early bird readers’ for feedback, on the first novel: Robyn M, Steve L, Tru D, Marcus Estrin, Kathryn C, Gordon and Jo R, Bruce and Barb, John and Cath H, Emani C (Josh), Simon C, Tom A, Jan B, Emma B-G, Adam L and Simon W. Special thanks also, to the following people and organisations that have promoted/reviewed/published/tweeted about, or given me ‘gigs’ talking about or performing, aspects of the project: Robin Ouzman Hislop and Amparo Perez Arrospide (of Motherbird/Artvilla/Poetry Life and Times); Sarah Russell (of Poetry Life Times blogsite),; the Painted Words 2016 project management team (for publishing part of the 5th novel); the Bendigo Writers Council (for an upcoming gig about the first book of the project); the organisers of Philosophy in the Library (for 3 gigs from 2012-16 dealing with New Science, SF and ancient Egyptian tropes fundamental to the project); the organisers of Write on the Fringe 2014 – part of the 2014 Bendigo Writers Festival (for a gig at the festival discussing ‘transmedia storytelling’); Marion Drummond – organiser of the Central Victorian Young Writers Association (for a gig in 2016 discussing ‘transmedia storytelling); G.N.Brawn and the staff of Cohesion Press [Australia] (for a gig at the Aradale Creativity Retreat 2014); the members of Scribblers Writers Group; and the library staff of Bendigo Kangan Institute and the Bendigo Goldfields Library.
-Of course, the story continues into 2017 …
+Thanks also to various ‘early bird readers’ for feedback, on the first novel: Robyn M, Steve L, Tru D, Marcus Estrin, Kathryn C, Gordon and Jo R, Bruce and Barb, John and Cath H, Emani C (Josh), Simon C, Tom M, Jan B, Emma B-G, Adam L and Simon W. Special thanks also, to the following people and organisations that have promoted/ reviewed/ published/ tweeted about, or given me ‘gigs’ talking about or performing, aspects of the project: the organisers of The Write Stuff @ Music Man (Bendigo); Robin Ouzman Hislop and Amparo Perez Arrospide (of Motherbird/Artvilla/Poetry Life and Times); Sarah Russell (of Poetry Life Times blogsite); the Painted Words 2016 project management team (for publishing part of the 5th novel); the Bendigo Writers Council (for an upcoming gig about the first book of the project); the organisers of Philosophy in the Library (for 3 gigs from 2012-16 dealing with New Science, SF and ancient Egyptian tropes fundamental to the project); the organisers of Write on the Fringe 2014 – part of the 2014 Bendigo Writers Festival (for a gig at the festival discussing ‘transmedia storytelling’); Marion Drummond – organiser of the Central Victorian Young Writers Association (for a gig in 2016 discussing ‘transmedia storytelling); G.N.Brawn and the staff of Cohesion Press [Australia] (for a gig at the Aradale Creativity Retreat 2014); the members of Scribblers Writers Group; Phoenix FM and James Roberts (host for the ‘Crazy Words’ show), Austlit staff; and the library staff of Bendigo Kangan Institute and the Bendigo Goldfields Library.
+The project continues into 2017 …